CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 #### Undoing a previous command: `undo`

-Undo previous add/ delete command. <br>
+This command will undo the previous add/delete command which you had entered.
+Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program. <br>
 Format: `undo`

-This command will undo the previous add/delete command which you had entered.
-Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program.

 ## 3. FAQ